Gizra/Gizra-Way-Book/views.md

 Under the _Advanced_ fieldset you can find the _Contextual filters_ section.
 Contextual filters are like regular filters, but instead of setting the filter value, it will be taken from context (usually from the URL) when we run the View.

+The filters values pass as arguments through the URL.
+The first filter will be the first argument, the second filter will be the second argument, etc.
+If we look at our URL it will look like this:

+> /blog/2/1

+`blog` is the view path, `2` is the first argument and `1` is the second argument.

 So let's remove the `Content: Has taxonomy term` filter under _Filter criteria_ section, and add it to _Contextual filters_ section.

-First step we need to tell the View what to do when the filter value is not in the URL.
+First step we need to tell the View what to do when the filter value **is not** in the URL.
 In that case, when no category (taxonomy term) pass through the URL we want to display all the blog posts.

 ![](images/views/value_not_in_url.png)

+Next step is to tell the View what to do when the filter value **is** in the URL.

+We can override the title of the page.
+So it won't be Blog as we define at the _Title_ section, it will be the name of the category.